How To Create Ansible Playbooks for IT Automation

-Playbooks are nothing but a Ansible’s configuration management scripts, it can be used to manage configurations of and deployments to remote machines.
-Playbooks contain set of policies that you want your remote systems to enforce, or a set of steps in a general IT process.
+Playbook is nothing but Ansible’s configuration management scripts, and it can be used to manage deployments and configurations of managed nodes.
+Playbook contains set of policies that you want your managed nodes to enforce or a set of steps in a general IT process.

-Playbooks are written and developed in a simple text language, syntax that we use in playbooks are totally different from normal commands that we used to test in the previous tutorial.
+Playbooks are written and developed in a simple text language.
+The syntax that we use in playbooks are different from normal commands that we used to test in the previous tutorial.

-For our first example, create a playbook called “httpd.yml”, we will configure a host to run an apache web server.
-Each playbook is composed of one or more “plays” in a list.
-For each play in playbook, you get to choose which machines in your infrastructure to target and what remote user to complete the tasks.
+For each play in the playbook, you get to choose which machines in your infrastructure to target and what remote user to complete the tasks.

---- - hosts: web-servers remote_user: raj become: yes become_method: su tasks: - name: Installing Latest version of Apache yum: pkg=httpd state=latest - name: Copying the demo file template: src=/etc/ansible/index.html dest=/var/www/html owner=apache group=apache mode=0644 - name: (Enable it on System Boot) service: name=httpd enabled=yes notify: - start apache handlers: - name: start apache service: name=httpd state=started - name: setup firewalld firewalld: service: http permanent: true state: enabled - name: reload firewalld service: name=firewalld state=restarted
+--- - hosts: 192.168.1.20 remote_user: raj become: yes become_method: su tasks: - name: Install Apache yum: pkg=httpd state=latest - name: Copying the demo file template: src=/etc/ansible/index.html dest=/var/www/html owner=apache group=apache mode=0644 - name: Enable Apache on System Boot service: name=httpd enabled=yes notify: - start apache - setup firewalld - reload firewalld handlers: - name: start apache service: name=httpd state=started - name: setup firewalld firewalld: service: http permanent: true state: enabled - name: reload firewalld service: name=firewalld state=restarted

-Now, we will go through each sections of playbook (httpd.yml) file to understand what these are means.
+Now, we will go through each sections of playbook web.yml file to understand what these are means.

 File starts with

-The hosts line is a list of one or more groups or host patterns, separated by colons, along with host you can mention remote user account.
+The hosts line is a list of one or more groups (ex. demo-servers) or host patterns (ex.
+192.168.1.20), separated by colons.
+Along with host, you can mention remote user account.

-You must become root user to install any packages on system, To do that, you can use privilege escalation methods, like su.
-When ever you use this kind of privilege escalation methods, you have to run ansible-playbook with “–ask-become-pass” argument.
+You must become root user to install any packages on a system, To do that, you can use privilege escalation methods, like su or sudo.
+Whenever you use this kind of privilege escalation methods, you have to run ansible playbook with

-tasks: - name: Installing Latest version of Apache yum: pkg=httpd state=latest - name: Copying the demo file template: src=/etc/ansible/index.html dest=/var/www/html owner=apache group=apache mode=0644 - name: (Enable it on System Boot) service: name=httpd enabled=yes
+tasks: - name: Install Apache yum: pkg=httpd state=latest - name: Copying the demo file template: src=/etc/ansible/index.html dest=/var/www/html owner=apache group=apache mode=0644 - name: Enable Apache on System Boot service: name=httpd enabled=yes

 Each play contains a list of tasks, those are executed in order, one at a time, against all machines matched by the host pattern, before moving on to the next task.

-When you are running the playbook, it runs top to bottom, hosts with failed tasks are taken out of the rotation for the entire playbook.
+When you are running the playbook, it runs top to bottom and hosts with failed tasks are taken out of the rotation for the entire playbook.

-Every task should have a name, which is included in the output from running the playbook.
-This is output for humans, so it is nice to have reasonably good descriptions of each task step.
+Every task should have a name and is used to display the current activity while running the playbook.
+This output is for humans, so it is nice to have reasonably good descriptions of each task step.

-First task will install latest version of apache, second will copy the demo html (/etc/ansible/index.html) to /var/www/html directory of remote hosts, third one will enable auto-start of apache service during system boot.
+Here, will install the latest version of Apache and copy the demo HTML (/etc/ansible/index.html) to /var/www/html directory of the managed node and then enable Apache service to start automatically during system boot.

-The “notify” item contains an item called “start apache”.This is a reference to a handler, which can perform certain functions when it is called from within a task.
-We will define the “start apache” handler below.
+The notify item contains an item called start apache, setup firewalld and reload firewalld.
+These are the reference to handlers which perform specific functions when it is called from within a task.
+We will define the start apache and firewalld handler.

 Once you have a playbook ready, you can run it using below command.

-httpd.yml – YAML file (Ansible Playbook file – that we created at start of this tutorial)
+web.yml: YAML file (Ansible Playbook file – that we created at the start of this tutorial)

-That’s All!!!, You have learnt how to create a simple playbook for automation of apache installation.
+You have learned how to create a simple playbook for automation of apache installation.
 You can find more information on creating playbooks here.